SWEG-2016EC-Batch/System32/ETS1210_Sahleselase_Asmamaw/number_of_miles.md

 # Pseudocode
 Step 1 : Start.

-Step 2 : Propmt the user to enter the fuel capacity of the automobile(g).
+Step 2 : Propmt the user to enter the fuel capacity of the automobile `g)`.

-Step 3 : Propmt the user to enter number of miles the automobile can travel per one gallon of fuel(mpg).
+Step 3 : Propmt the user to enter number of miles the automobile can travel per one gallon of fuel`(mpg)`.

- Step 4 : Number of miles = Fuel capacity * miles per gallon.
+ Step 4 : `Number of miles = Fuel capacity * miles per gallon`.

- Step 5 : Output the number of miles.
+ Step 5 : Output the `number of miles`.

  Step 6 : End.